How sleep impacts strength gains, and what we can do about it

 What They Found

 With regards to acute sleep deprivation (e.g. one night with no sleep), there seems to be no significant detrimental effect on muscle strength.
-Moreover, there also seems to be no alterations on the cortisol-testosterone profiles following acute sleep deprivation.
+Moreover, there also seems to be no alterations in the cortisol-testosterone profiles following acute sleep deprivation.
 However, studies investigating chronic sleep deprivation (i.e. 30-64 hours of no sleep) found mixed results.
 For example, two studies observed a reduction in strength, and one study reported no differences in strength in comparison to a control group.

 Practical Takeaways

 Acute sleep deprivation (e.g. one night with no sleep) appears to have no detrimental effect on strength; though there is limited research on this topic.
-On the other hand, extended sleep deprivation does seem to have a harmful effect on strength, with consecutive nights with reduced sleep affecting multi-joint strength.
+On the other hand, extended sleep deprivation does seem to have a harmful effect on strength, with consecutive nights of reduced sleep affecting multi-joint strength.

 Napping before resistance training sessions and changes in training schedule (e.g. late starts) can be effective strategies for minimising the impact of sleep deprivation on performance during periods of inadequate sleep.
 Lastly, group training and the consumption of caffeine can increase resistance training performance; however, care must be taken with caffeine intake if athletes are training late in the day (i.e. mid-afternoon onwards) as caffeine can negatively impact sleep.